williamgrosset/chapter/README.md

 ...**chapter** logo...

 ## TODO
-+ Integrate with an open source proof-reading tool (http://wiki.languagetool.org/public-http-api)
++ Integrate with an open source proof-reading tool (e.g http://wiki.languagetool.org/public-http-api)
 + Support location for appropriate `.git` directory location for project
 + Check last committed that is not on remote (current branch)
   + Add support for all commits not on remote
 + Execute audit program on a `hook` when `git push` is executed
-  + Audit to check basic rules
 + Add a config file for supporting rules (default includes all rules)
 + Add terminal UI for progress and success/errors
 + Setup test suite